FeelingFun/sxtools/README.md

 For palettes, check out:
 https://color.adobe.com/explore/

-### Copy / Swap Layers
-Copies the contents and the blend mode of a layer to another layer, or swaps two layers and their blend modes.

 ### Manage Layer Sets
 Create and switch between parallel layer stacks.
 Allows for creation of color variants that are more extensive than simple Master Palette swaps.
 Whereas a the Master Palette allows for the object to have color variations, Layer Sets allow for a single object to additionally have multiple layer masks and different material channels.